Successful writers are creative, organised, disciplined, have excellent research skills and a passion for sharing the written word

-As a writer, you will be involved in the creation and development of works of fiction and non-fiction.
+As a writer, you'll be involved in the creation and development of works of fiction and non-fiction.

 New media is also opening doors for writers in areas such as mobile phone content and computer game scripts.

 Most writers work freelance and are self-employed.
-As income from writing may be low and erratic, most writers supplement their income with other related activities such as author visits, workshops, events and readings.
+As income from writing may be low and unpredictable, most writers supplement their income with other related activities such as author visits, workshops and events.